mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

 MIXR is an <strong>International</strong> Workshop, so all the submissions, proceedings, presentations will be in <strong>English</strong>.

+## Proceedings

+Accepted papers will be published online on the open-access repository CEUR-WS, **which is indexed on SCOPUS**.

 ## Important dates (updated):

 * May 18th, 2021 - <strong>[extended]</strong> Paper submission